The 8 Best Places to Buy Real Estate Leads in 2026

 Why I chose Smartzip

-Smartzip is one of the best places to purchase real estate leads because it uses predictive analytics to identify homeowners most likely to sell.
+For agents who specialize in representing sellers, Smartzip is one of the best places to purchase real estate leads, thanks to its predictive analytics that identify homeowners most likely to sell.
 Its Smart Data feature analyzes over 200 data points to ensure agents receive targeted leads with a high probability of conversion.
+Smartzip not only provides data but also runs an automated marketing campaign through direct mailers, digital ads, emails, and home-valuation landing pages to continue generating seller leads.

-It is the only predictive analytics company that guarantees a certain number of leads: 30 leads per month in your targeted ZIP code, and 90 leads within five ZIP codes if you upgrade to the premium package.
-Smartzip is great for agents because these leads are targeted at sellers who are ready to list.
-And you know what they say — leverage those listings to get even more leads.
+It is the only predictive analytics company that guarantees a specific number of leads: 30 per month in your targeted ZIP code, and 90 across five ZIP codes if you upgrade to the premium package.

 Additional features

-• Check-in App: Provides a daily action plan and real-time lead alerts, so you know exactly when and whom to follow up with for the best shot at closing.
+• CheckIn app: As an agent, spending time on leads that are not likely to convert means wasted time and money.
+CheckIn app provides a daily action plan and real-time lead alerts, so you know exactly when and whom to follow up with for the best shot at closing.

 Smartzip advertisement illustrating how predictive analytics identifies seller leads.